jaissica/Tune-Track/README.md

 As of now we don’t have any component that is not functional.
   Future work
  1. Planned uses of the database:
-  This database is very comprehensive to track the user activity on ‘’Musicly”.
+  This database is very comprehensive to track the user activity on ‘’Tune Track”.
 Along with this we can extend the database and provide various payment options to the users and restrict their flow based on their subscription.
- 2. Potentialareasforaddedfunctionality:Wecanaddpaymentfunctionalitytothe ‘’Musicly” system, along with this we can add a functionality to play the music as well.
+ 2. Potentialareasforaddedfunctionality:Wecanaddpaymentfunctionalitytothe ‘’Tune Track” system, along with this we can add a functionality to play the music as well.
 As of now our aim was to create a one stop place for the user to know all the information about their favorite artist and songs and implement all the CRUD operations but we can further extend this project to play songs as per their choice of artist, genre, mood, language.